fkhairallah/time-line-picker/README.md

 # Modifications
 - Make colorset display more prominent
+- Change to allow default host to be used if IP not provided
 - Add functionality to display and change a timeline label
 - Added functionality to copy 'Monday' content to the rest of the week